 Many people in our local communities can provide strong and strategic leadership.
 Local government can perform at its peak and make informed decisions when communities are represented by a diverse group of leaders.
 Diversity comes in many forms including backgrounds, experiences, culture, age and gender.

-A councillor’s primary role is to represent their ward or division and the people who live in it.
+A Councillor’s primary role is to represent their district and the people who live in it.
 Councillors provide a bridge between the community and the council.
 As well as being an advocate for local residents, Councillors play an important role in keeping their communities informed about issues that affect them.

 Prospective Councillors are encouraged to attend a Council meeting to find out how Council works and whether it would be a good fit for you.
 Council meetings are open to the general public.